Common Arrangement of Work Sections

 Common Arrangement of Work Sections (CAWS), first published in 1987, is a construction industry working convention in the UK.
 It was designed to promote standardisation of, and detailed coordination between, bills of quantities and specifications.
-It is part of an industry-wide initiative to produce coordinated projects information (now managed by the Construction Project Information Committee).
+It is part of an industry-wide initiative to produce coordinated project information (now managed by the Construction Project Information Committee).
 CAWS has been used for the arrangement of the National Building Specification, the National Engineering Specification and the Standard Method of Measurement of Building Works (SMM7) (7th ed).

 The new edition aligns CAWS with the Unified Classification for the Construction Industry (Uniclass) which was published in 1997.

 The Common Arrangement is the authoritative UK classification of work sections for building work, for use in arranging project specifications and bills of quantities.
 Over 300 work sections are defined in detail to give: